10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 What to Do in Case of Canine Plant Poisoning

 While the list above is far from complete, it should give you an idea of just how sensitive dogs are to the toxins contained in plants.
-Some experts even go so far as to advise dog owners to assume that all plants for toxic to dogs.
+Some experts even go so far as to advise dog owners to assume that all plants toxic to dogs.

 If your dog eats a poisonous plant, you are likely to see at least one or two of the symptoms we have described above.